-How Each Actor Handled Suiting Up as Batman: A Definitive Ranking - E!
+A Definitive Ranking of How Robert Pattinson Stacks Up Against Every Other Batman - E!
 Online

 Which he did, fairly handily.

-In fact, each of the six actors who have slipped into the Bruce Wayne persona (we're not counting animated versions—sorry Will Arnett!) has brought something different to the role.
+In fact, each of the seven actors who have slipped into the Bruce Wayne persona (we're not counting animated versions—sorry Will Arnett!) has brought something different to the role.
 And we'd argue each fresh nuance is valid.
 For example, Christian Bale, in the Dark Knight trilogy, helped shift Bruce into grittier, more realistic territory.
 And after Clooney suited up, they realized that maybe superhero costumes don't need nipples.

 As with anything in life, though, some rose to the challenge better than others.
-And with today marking the 25th anniversary of Batman Forever and 15 years since Batman Begins (Batman Returns came out 28 years ago tomorrow, while Batman & Robin was released on June 20, 1997), it felt like a good time to judge their work.
+And after The Batman's release in theaters and the official debut of Pattinson (a.k.a.
+RBattz) this past weekend—grossing over $134 million at the domestic box office, NBD!—it felt like a good time to judge their work.

 We consulted several comic- and movie-themed outlets as well as some self-described superfans to cobble together this definitive, yet entirely subjective, ranking from worst to first.
 Don't @ us, but do answer the call to check out this list.